BioMedIA/deepali/README.md

 - [PyTorch]: The automatic differentiation and deep learning framework powering this project.
 - [SimpleITK] (optional): Used by [deepali.data] to read and write images in file formats supported by ITK.
+- [nibabel] (optional): Used by [deepali.data] to read and write images in NIfTI file formats if available.
 - [NumPy] (optional): Used by [deepali.utils].
 Other components use pure PyTorch.
 - [VTK] (optional): May be used to read and write point sets and surface meshes.